Things you need to know…

 BBQ s and Fire pits

 Both are allowed, but must be raised off the ground (bricks provided) and fire pits must have a mesh cover and burn smokeless fuel (available at Reception).
 Ashes must be completely cold before tipping in the bin.
-Due to the recent dry spell, we advise having a bucket/washing up bowl full of water close by.

 The Bittern Train Line